UBC-MDS/tech_salary_predictor_canada_us/README.md

 scattered data points to infer whether the relationship between features and response is linear or not.

-The research question is: &gt; To predict the expected salary of a tech employee in Canada given their number of years of experience, education level, programming languages used, and role
+The research question is: \> To predict the expected salary of a tech employee in Canada given their number of years of experience, education level, programming languages used, and role